-This Vegan Strawberry Rhubarb Crisp is the perfect spring and summer dessert!
+This healthy Vegan Strawberry Rhubarb Crisp is the perfect spring and summer dessert!
 Bake strawberries and rhubarb to create a sweet and tart filling, and top with a perfectly crispy oat topping that will have everyone reaching for more of this great recipe!

 The wholesome crisp topping is made with oats, almond flour, coconut flour, turbinado sugar, cinnamon, and vegan butter.
 Serve this with vegan vanilla ice cream for the perfect treat for Memorial Day or the Fourth of July!

 I am excited to share this Vegan Strawberry Rhubarb Crisp recipe with you!
 I think you'll love the combination of flavors.
 It's perfect for a springtime treat.

 Do you love the taste of strawberry and rhubarb together?
 Wait until you try this vegan version of a strawberry rhubarb crisp!
 It's just as delicious as the classic but without all the cholesterol and dairy.
 Best of all, it's gluten-free so that everyone can enjoy it.

 I love how the sweetness of the juicy fresh strawberries complements the tart rhubarb.
 This simple crisp is delicious as is or with dairy-free ice cream on top!

 Who doesn't love a fruit crisp fresh out of the oven?